-- To be present at and participate in all committee discussions about your child; and - To be present when the committee's identification and placement decision is made.
+- To be present at and participate in all committee discussions about your child: and - To be present when the committee's identification and placement decision is made.

-DRAFT - SEAC Approved May 16, 2017 Who else may attend an IPRC meeting?
+Regular Board Agenda June 25, 2018 Page 77 of 124 Who else may attend an IPRC meeting?